Start smaller than your ego wants

 Make it realistic for your week

 NHS guidance for adults recommends strengthening activities on at least two days a week, alongside regular activity such as walking.
-If that feels like a lot, begin with one coached session and one short home session.
+If that feels like a lot, begin with one coached session and one short home session, then build from there.

 A useful starting rhythm is one class or PT session, one 20-minute home workout and a few walks.
 That's enough to build momentum without turning your life upside down.